 Z. Al-Muheisen, ref. below

 The decoration of a familial vault was a privilege reserved to wealthy families.
-Therefore, we find precious tombs in priority around the urban settlements as the Decapolis centers, but also sometimes on minor sites.
+Therefore, we find precious tombs in priority around the urban settlements as the Decapolis centres, but also sometimes on minor sites.
 Beside the painted tombs of Abila and Beit-Ras, some beautiful specimen have been discovered in Maru (2 km East to Beit-Ras) and Som (10 km Northwest to Irbid).

 Abila site counts hundreds of rock-cut tombs, essentially located on the eastern slope of the wadi, but also on the northern sector of the western side.
 Only a portion of them presents painted frescoes, but they give to the site of Abila all its value and specificity.
 The number of surveyed and documented tombs stands at 22, but other have been opened and then closed without survey or only quick record.
 Up-to-date reports are missing, after the detailed survey published in 1994 by A. Barbet and C. Vibert-Guigue.
 Except the fact that the tombs are closed to the public, this wonderful heritage is endangered by a lack of protection and preservation: the paintings are threatened by humidity, floods and even vandalism.
 Much of the ornaments in the tombs have been already lost, while the funeral material is dispatched.
 Yet, the rich burial culture of Abila would deserve to be shared with the public.